Spanish assault on Djerba (1510)

 The Spanish assault on Djerba was a 1510 military expedition directed by Ferdinand II of Aragon against the Tunisian island of Djerba.
 It resulted in the death of several thousand soldiers and is often known as the Djerba Disaster (Desastre de los Gelves).

 Background

 The Spanish conquest of Oran (1509) generated an enthusiasm that prompted the crown to form new expeditions of conquest.
-In December 1509, a force gathered in Ibiza and Formentera, led by Pedro Navarro, with the aim of taking several places on the Barbary coast.
-On January 1, 1510, 20 ships and between four and five thousand men left, bound for Bejaia, landing on the 5th and taking the city in the face of weak resistance.
+In December 1509, a force gathered in Ibiza and Formentera, led by Pedro Navarro, with the aim of taking several places on the Barbary Coast.
+On January 1, 1510, 20 ships and between four and five thousand men left, bound for Béjaïa, landing on the 5th and taking the city in the face of weak resistance.

-A battle on the outskirts of the city encouraged Algiers and Tunis to pay homage - nominally at least - to king Ferdinand.
+A battle on the outskirts of the city encouraged Algiers and Tunis to pay homage – nominally at least – to king Ferdinand.
 After an epidemic that caused a hundred deaths, the Spaniards moved to Favignana, where they resupplied.
 On July 15, 1510, they embarked for Tripoli.
 The city was assaulted and sacked, with thousands of defenders killed and the majority of the civilian population taken as slaves and captives.